signet4grn/SIGNET/README.md

 ```
-  --Afreq EDGE_FREQ            matrix of edge frequencies from bootstrap results
+  --Afreq                      matrix of regulation frequencies from bootstrap results
-  --freq FREQENCY              bootstrap frequecy for the visualization
+  --freq                       bootstrap frequecy for the visualization
-  --ntop N_TOP                 number of top sub-networks to visualize
+  --ntop                       number of top sub-networks to visualize
-  --coef COEF                  coefficient of estimation for the original dataset
+  --coef                       coefficient of estimation for the original dataset
   --vis.genepos                gene position file
-  --id                         NCBI taxonomy id, e.g. 9606 for Homo sapiens, 10090 for Mus musculus
+  --id                         NCBI taxonomy id, e.g. 9606 for Homo Sapiens, 10090 for Mus musculus
-  --assembly                   genome assembly, e.g. hg38 for Homo sapiens, mm10 for Mus musculus
+  --assembly                   genome assembly, e.g. hg38 for Homo Sapiens, mm10 for Mus musculus
-  --tf                         transcirption factor file, you dont have to specify any file if its for human
+  --tf                         transcirption factor file, only sepecified for non-human data
   --resv                       result prefix
+  --help                       usage
 ```
-- `Afreq`:  Includes the estimated bootstrap frequency for each directed edge.
-With (i, j)-th element encodes the frequency of i-th gene regulated by j-th gene.
-It's a p1 * p2 (p1 >= p2) **comma seperated** file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
+- `Afreq`: specifying the estimated bootstrap frequencies for regulations in a matrix with *(row, column)*-th entry encoding the frequency of *row* gene regulated by *column* gene;
-- `freq`: The bootstrap frequency cutoff.
-A number in [0, 1].
+- `freq`: specifying the bootstrap frequency cutoff as a value in [0, 1].
+By default 1;
-- `ntop`: The number of top subnetworks to visualize.
-An integer number.
+- `ntop`: specifying the number of top subnetworks to visualize.
+By default 1;
-- `coef`: Includes the estimation of coefficients from the original data.
-It's a p1 * p2 (p1 >= p2) file where p1 is the number of genes in study and p2 is the number of genes with cis-eQTLs.
-Positive/Negative value will determine up/down regulation, with respectively.
+- `coef`: specifying the file including the estimation of coefficients from the original data, a matrix with its *(row,column)* value for the *row* gene regulated by *column* gene;
-- `vis.genepos`: Includes the position of genes to be visualized.
-It's a p * 4 matrix where p1 is the number of genes in study, where the first column is the name of genes, second column is the chromosome index, e.g. "chr1",  the thrid and fourth column is the gene start and end position in the chromosome, respectively.
+- `vis.genepos`: specifying the file including the position of genes to be visualized, a matrix with the first column including the gene name, second column including its chromosome index (e.g. "chr1"), the thrid and fourth column including its start and end positions in the chromosome, respectively;
-- `id`: NCBI taxonomy id number. e.g, 9606 for homo sapiens.
+- `id`: specifying NCBI taxonomy id number, e.g, `9606` for Homo Sapiens.
+By default `9606`;
-- `assembly`: Genome assembly. e.g, hg38 for homo sapiens.
+- `assembly`: specifying Genome assembly. e.g, `hg38` for Homo Sapiens.
+By default `hg38`;
-- `tf`: Includes the names of genes that are transcription factors.
-Should be a p1 * 1 matrix.
-Only need to be specified if the study is **not** for homo sapiens.
+- `tf`: specifying a file with the names of genes that are transcription factors, only needed for the study which is **not** for Homo Sapiens.

-#### Result
+#### Result files

 - `signet_edgelist*`: Edgelist file includes infromation for all regulation for given cutoff.
 Includes gene symbol, chromosme number, start and end posistion for both source and target gene, followed by bootstrap frequency and coefficient estimated from the original data.
 - `signet_top*.html`: HTML file for largest sub-networks visualization.